‘A true icon in our community’: Philanthropist Joyce Mack dies at 99

 ‘Part of the UNLV story’

-In addition to UNLV, Goldsmith said her mother was heavily involved in Opportunity Village, a nonprofit organization that serves people in the Las Vegas community with intellectual disabilities.
-She was also involved with Planned Parenthood, the Smith Center and several art museums, according to Goldsmith.

-Mack continued to support the university after her husband’s passing in 1998, joining the UNLV Foundation Board of Trustees in 1999.
+Mack joined the UNLV Foundation Board of Trustees in 1999, where her daughter, Marilynn Mack, continues to serve.

 Mack also gave millions of dollars to support the William S. Boyd School of Law, establishing the school’s legal clinic, moot courtroom and a law professorship.
 In 2021, Boyd Law named her a Woman of Valor, according to UNLV’s press release.